 The Support Services Division is led by Captain Gary Hendricks.
 Captain Hendricks has been in law enforcement for 23 years, and has strong leadership skills in critical incident management, community crime reduction management, officer-involved critical incidents, risk assessment, administrative investigations and employee succession planning.
 He graduated from Vanguard University with a Bachelor’s Degree in Business Administration and Long Beach State University with a Master’s Degree in Emergency Service Administration.
 He completed the Sherman Block Supervisory Leadership Institute and advanced executive leadership courses.
 Captain Hendricks is a proud father of one child, who is currently attending college out of state at a Division One University.

-Auxiliary Services is responsible for all the training of both officers and civilian personnel, Media Relations, Crime Prevention, Community Relations, the Police Explorer Program, the Citizen Assisting Police Volunteer Program, the Citizen Police Academy, the C.E.R.T.
+Administrative Services is managed by a Lieutenant with support from several Sergeants.
+They are responsible for all the training of both officers and civilian personnel, Media Relations, Crime Prevention, Community Relations, the Police Explorer Program, the Citizen Assisting Police Volunteer Program, the Citizen Police Academy, the C.E.R.T.
 Program, court liaison, records processing, report transcription, the Property and Evidence unit, purchasing, the Information Technology Unit, Emergency Services Operations and the Field Training Officer Program just to name a few.

 Annually the Property and Evidence Technician collects and processes over 10,000 pieces of property that is taken as evidence, found property or for safe-keeping.
 Our Police Clerks process over 11,000 reports and almost 32,000 citations annually.
 Our Citizen Assisting Police Volunteers donate over 13,000 hours to the community and the Police Department every year.
 They assist with neighborhood vacation checks, Neighborhood Improvement Task Force inspections, canvassing the City during critical missing person situations, and guide station tours of our police facility.